 For example, if a provider reviews results of a recent lab test for a hypertensive patient and adjusts medication accordingly, this visit meets the complexity requirements for a 99213.
 However, as is usually the case with telemedicine, it’s not that simple.

-But how do you know when to use it?
+But how do you know when to use each code?
 The only way to find out is to call the payer to find out their policy for telemedicine visits.
 If you’ve ever called an insurance company you know this is a labor intensive process.
 Fortunately Chiron Health has built a scalable, automated database that takes into account the variations between payers and the rapidly changing nature of telemedicine reimbursement policies.

 Using the Chiron telemedicine insurance rules engine, Chiron clients are confident in which CPT codes will be paid, and when to use a modifier.
 The rules engine is learning enabled — if a claim is denied for a specific CPT code, the database will take note and that change is pushed out to all Chiron clients.